McCuskerLab/ChromCon/README.md

 ## Welcome to ChromCon, the Chromatin Condensation Quantitative Analysis Project of the McCusker Lab

 In this repository you can find the code corresponding to our publication **Sosnik, J., Vieira, W. A., Webster, K. A., Siegfried, K. R. and McCusker, C. D.** (2017).
-A New and Improved Algorithm for the Quantification of Chromatin Condensation from Microscopic Data Shows Decreased Chromatin Condensation in Regenerating Axolotl Limb Cells. *PLOS One*.
+A New and Improved Algorithm for the Quantification of Chromatin Condensation from Microscopic Data Shows Decreased Chromatin Condensation in Regenerating Axolotl Limb Cells. *PLoS ONE12(10): e0185292. https://doi.org/10.1371/journal.pone.0185292*.
 We hope that you make use of our tools for your research.
 If you do, please cite our paper.

 All the files are provided under the BSD 3-Clause License.
 You can access the terms on the [license](https://mccuskerlab.github.io/ChromCon/LIC) here.